Chart Color Schemes

 Harrison displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Harrison, as evaluated at the latest Census, comprised 55.4% houses and 44.7% other dwellings.
+Harrison's dwelling structures, as per the latest Census, consisted of 55.4% houses and 44.7% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Australian Capital Territory had 66.3% houses and 33.7% other dwellings.
-Home ownership in Harrison was 10.7%, with mortgaged dwellings at 42.8% and rented dwellings at 46.4%.
-The median monthly mortgage repayment in Harrison was $2,000, below the Australian Capital Territory average of $2,123.
-Median weekly rent in Harrison was $450, compared to Australian Capital Territory's $462.
-Nationally, Harrison's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Home ownership in Harrison was at 10.7%, with mortgaged dwellings at 42.8% and rented ones at 46.4%.
+The median monthly mortgage repayment in Harrison was $2,000, lower than Australian Capital Territory's average of $2,123.
+The median weekly rent figure in Harrison was $450, compared to Australian Capital Territory's $462.
+Nationally, Harrison's mortgage repayments were higher at $2,000 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing